Skip to main content

 The 5-step security check includes:

-• SonarQube: Code quality, bugs, code smells, security hotspots
+• SonarCloud: Code quality, bugs, code smells, security hotspots

 • Bandit: Python security issues (SQL injection, XSS, etc.)